LETRUNGK2/Bank-Marketing/README_ Project Overview.md

 #  IV.
 Project Phase
 - Phase 1: Inspect and clean Data
-- Phase 2: Understand and Build customer segment by conducting descriptive analytic marketing campaign such as customer demographic,
--          campaign outcomes on monthly basis, retargeting attempts.
+- Phase 2: Understand and Build customer segment by conducting descriptive analytic marketing campaign such as customer demographic, campaign outcomes on monthly         basis,retargeting attempts.
 This analytic will be visualized via Power BI
 - Phase 3: Diagnostic
 - Phase 4: Predictive analytic is performed to forcast the campaign outcome if we target the the customer's segment that has been identified in phase 2